Structure and Responsibilities

 External Contractors

-External contractors including staff of the University Estate Management and Building Service must be appraised of any special hazards or safety procedures to be followed in the Laboratory by the member of staff responsible for the particular area of activity.
-All such contractors must also be supervised by the relevant member of staff.
-The contractors should be deemed competent within their own fields of expertise.
+External contractors, including staff of the University Estate Management, must be apprised of any special hazards or safety procedures to be followed in the Department by the member of Building Services staff.
+All such contractors must also be supervised and therefore, have to report to BS or reception upon arrival.

 External working

-Laboratory staff should follow University and departmental safety policy when working outside the Laboratory, but also make themselves aware of and follow any other procedures relevant to the place in which they are working.
+Departmental staff should follow University and departmental safety policy when working outside the Department, but also make themselves aware of and follow any other procedures relevant to the place in which they are working.

 General